 The Promise of China

-Today’s luxury shopper is spoilt for choice, and brands have to carve out a niche for themselves in their audience’s hearts and minds before gaining their share of wallet.
-There are several promises that a conscious brand makes to forge a bond with its customers: about its product quality, about its integrity, its service, being socially responsible and diverse, and many more.
+Today’s luxury shopper is spoilt for choice, and brands have to carve out a niche for themselves in their audience’s hearts and minds before gaining their share of the wallet.
+There are several promises that a conscious brand makes to forge a bond with its customers: its product quality, integrity, service, being socially responsible and diverse, and many more.
 Together, these promises form the values that a brand stands for.

 Shoppers, in particular the affluent luxury consumers, are increasingly seeing brands through a human prism.

 They expect them to have a personality a purpose beyond their bottom lines.
 They prefer brands that demonstrate human emotions such as ethics, principles, a conscience — and honour.
 The concept of honour has traditionally had its roots in every culture, especially in the contexts of family and society.
 In China, it also plays a significant role in the business world.
 Miànzi, the concept of ‘face’, is intrinsic to every facet of Chinese life, be it social, political, or business.
 Miànzi is social currency, with face being something that can be given (gěimiànzi 给面子), lost (diūliǎn丢脸), or fought for (zhēng miànzi争面子).
 It can be equated with the Arab concept of honour, and Western concepts of reputation and respect.